« Previous Page

 vision.
 Your eyes may be very sensitive to light.
 Do not drive for

-several hours after your eyes have been dilated.
+several hours after your eyes have been dilated, unless your doctor says it's okay.
 Wearing sunglasses may make

 you feel better until the drops wear off.
 To learn more, see the topic Dilated Eye Exam.